s-ccs/LSLAutoBIDS/README.md

 Dataset refers to the recorded eeg data in the xdf format.

 A BIDS compliant dataset/project is organized in a specific directory structure.
-- The project root location is the directory where the recording is stored.
+- The project root location is the root directory where all the recording are stored under a `<projectname>` directory.
-- The project stimuli root location is the directory where the experimental and behavioral files are stored.
+- The project stimuli root location is the directory where the experiments and behavioral files are stored under a `<projectname>` directory.
-- The BIDS root location is the directory where the converted BIDS data is stored.
+- The BIDS root location is the directory where the converted BIDS data is stored under a `<projectname>` directory.

 You can read more about the project data and file organization in the [data_organization](docs/data_organization.md) section.

 > [!IMPORTANT]
-> Please follow the BIDS data organization structure for storing the data.
+> Please follow the BIDS data organization structure for storing the data in the `projectfolder`.
 The BIDS conversion guidelines are based on the recommended directory/files structure.
 You only can change the location of the root directories according to your preference.
 You must also strictly follow the naming convention for the project and subject subdirectories.

 ### Recommended Project Organization Structure